The MD Transportation Authority (MDTA) offers the following travel tips for the fall season:

 · State law requires vehicles to move over when approaching an emergency vehicle or tow truck using visual signals.
 If you are unable to move over, slow down.

-· Avoid changing lanes while traveling over bridges and through tunnels.
+· Do not change lanes while traveling over bridges and through tunnels.

 · Headlights are required at all times on the Bay Bridge.

-· Obey posted speed limits and overhead lane-use signals.
+· Obey posted speed limits and overhead lane-use control signals.

-· Save the tailgating for the stadium - keep a safe following distance.
+· Do not tailgate - keep a safe following distance.

 · Avoid distractions - keep your eyes on the road.